Novigrad Podravski

-Novigrad Podravski is a municipality in the Koprivnica-Križevci County in Croatia.
-According to the 2011 census, there are 2,872 inhabitants in the area, with Croats forming a majority at 94.5%.
+Novigrad Podravski is a village and a municipality in the Koprivnica-Križevci County in Croatia.

+In the 2021 census, there were a total of 2,300 inhabitants.
+Croats formed a majority at 92.48%.

 History

 In the late 19th century and early 20th century, Novigrad Podravski was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.

+Demographics

+In 2021, the municipality had 2,300 residents in the following 7 settlements: